adriendorce/client-bookclub/README.md

 ## Lessons Learned:

-Re-learned how to use floats, though Grid and Flexbox are now widely used, a lot of older websites still have floats.
+Re-learned how to use floats, though Grid and Flexbox are now widely used, a lot of older websites still use floats.

 ## Examples:
 Take a look at what I have in my own portfolio: